amitoshacharya/Movie-Recommender-System/README.md

 ***NOTE:***

-***This file contain Basic Concept and Instructions for the Movie Search Based Recommendation System***
+***This file contains Basic Concepts and Instructions for the Movie Search Based Recommendation System***

 # Movie-Recommender-System